Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 Simple enough right? of course this isn't a "cure all" and there's other vulnerabilites an mitigations to consider; but not for this post.

-# RFI
+# RFU

-Remote File Inclusion.
+Remote File Upload.

 So the site in question had a plugin which was out of date.
-This plugin had a RFI vulnerability which allowed attackers to upload arbitary code files then head to
+This plugin had a RFU vulnerability which allowed attackers to upload arbitary code files then head to

 https://thesite.com/wp-content/pluginname/uploadedfile.php